BlogVisas and Residency

 Someone in a Facebook group recently asked whether Colombia's retirement visa is 'easy to get.'
 Eighteen people replied with eighteen different answers, half of them outdated.
 One person confidently cited an income requirement from 2019.
 Another insisted you can still use EPS, which hasn't been true for new M visa holders since 2022.
 The pensionado visa isn't complicated — but the information floating around about it often is.

 The official name is the Visa M — Pensionado.
 It's Colombia's dedicated immigration category for retirees drawing a foreign pension.
-Get it right and you're set for up to three years at a time, with a clear path to permanent residency after two.
+Get it right and you're set for up to three years at a time, with a clear path to permanent residency after five continuous years.
 Get it wrong — wrong documents, wrong income proof, wrong health insurance — and Cancillería will reject the application and you'll redo the whole thing.
 If you want to see real-world options right now, you can browse apartments and houses on Colombia Move — posting is completely free.

 This guide covers what the income threshold actually is right now, which documents Cancillería wants to see, what health insurance you're required to carry, and how the path to permanent residency works.
 Whether you're coming from the US, UK, Germany, or Argentina — the rules are the same for everyone.